 More Journal Article Databases

 Academic Search Ultimate (EBSCO)This link opens in a new windowThis multi-disciplinary database provides full text for more than 10,000 journals, including over 9,000 peer-reviewed titles.
 Academic Search Ultimate offers access to resources cited in key subject indexes.
 The combination of academic journals, magazines, periodicals, reports, books and videos meets the needs of scholars in virtually every discipline ranging from astronomy, anthropology, biomedicine, engineering, health, law and literacy to mathematics, pharmacology, womens studies, zoology and more.

 Agricola (EBSCO)This link opens in a new windowAGRICOLA This is an agricultural sciences database that contains bibliographic records from the U.S. Department of Agriculture's National Agricultural Library including journal articles, monographs, theses, patents, software, audiovisual materials, and technical reports from the USDA agencies and the U.S. State Agricultural Colleges and Universities.
 Over 2,000 journals and publication series are indexed and it covers the years from 1979 to the present.
 The database is updated monthly.

 TAIRThis link opens in a new windowThe Arabidopsis Information Resource (TAIR) is an online database of genetic and molecular biology data for the model plant Arabidopsis thaliana.
 TAIR is considered an indispensable resource for thousands of researchers around the world who work with Arabidopsis.
 TAIR is also commonly used by plant biologists working with other plants because the amount of information available for Arabidopsis is vast compared with most other plants and the research results from Arabidopsis are often directly relevant to other plant species.

 Bacteriology Abstracts (Microbiology B) (ProQuest)This link opens in a new windowContains topics ranging from bacterial immunology and vaccinations to diseases of man and animals.
 The journal provides access to far-reaching clinical findings as well as all aspects of pure bacteriology, biochemistry, and genetics.

 Science, Technology, and Medicine: 1780-1925 (Gale)This link opens in a new windowThis archive of documents covers one of the most vibrant and creative periods in scientific research and discovery, the long nineteenth century.
 The modern researcher can exploit the more than 3.5 million pages of journals, books, reports, and personal documents to explore the rapid acceleration of scientific, technical, and medical knowledge, tracing the changes from the Newtonian world to that of Einstein, from the horse to the automobile, from medical treatments based on humors and bloodletting to antiseptics and epidemiology.
 This archive covers every aspect of nineteenth-century science: electricity and electromagnetism, mathematics and engineering, astronomy and astrophysics, color theory and the theory of natural selection, geology and mineralogy, chemistry and medicine.
 This period was also considered the last great age of discovery, as explorers charted the interiors of the Americas, Asia, Africa, Australia, and the Arctic and Antarctic regions.
 The documents collected represent the most theoretical pursuits as well as practical applications and popular science.
 In Nineteenth Century Collections Online (NCCO).

 BioOneThis link opens in a new windowA Biological Sciences database.
 This database includes major research journals in the biological sciences.
 Full-text articles available for nearly 70 peer reviewed journals.
 Coverage is from 1998 to the present.

 IngentaThis link opens in a new window1988+ Indexes articles and table-of-contents pages from both general and scholarly journals in all disciplines.
 Searches by author and keywords in article title and abstract.
 Check BYU holdings before placing on-line delivery orders.
 Updated daily.

-International PharmacopoeiaThe International Pharmacopoeia (Ph.
+International PharmacopoeiaThis link opens in a new windowThe International Pharmacopoeia (Ph.
 Int.) constitutes a collection of recommended procedures for analysis and specifications for the determination of pharmaceutical substances, excipients, and dosage forms that is intended to serve as source material for reference or adaptation by any WHO Member State wishing to establish pharmaceutical requirements.
 The pharmacopoeia, or any part of it, shall have legal status, whenever a national or regional authority expressly introduces it into appropriate legislation.The history of The International Pharmacopoeia dates back to 1874 when the need to standardize terminology and to specify dosages and composition of drugs led to attempts to produce an international pharmacopoeial compendium.

-American Society of MicrobiologyThe home page for the American Society of Microbiology.
+American Society of MicrobiologyThis link opens in a new windowThe home page for the American Society of Microbiology.
 Contains searchable archives and links to assist with microbiology research.